MRCIEU/gwas-utils/README.md

 ```
 ❯ csv_concat_files -h
-Concatenate multiple CSV output files into a single file...
+Concatenate multiple CSV output files into a single file.
+The input files must have the same header line.
+The output file will contain the header followed by all the records from the input files

-Usage: csv_concat_files -i <infile1.regenie[.gz] infile2.regenie[.gz] ...> -o outfile.regenie[.gz]
+Usage: csv_concat_files -i <infile1.csv[.gz] infile2.csv[.gz] ...> -d " " -o outfile.csv[.gz]

 Options:
-  -i, --input <INPUT> <INPUT>...
-CSV output files to concatenate (can be gzipped if filename ends with .gz)
+  -i, --input <INPUT>...
+CSV files to concatenate (can be gzipped if filenames end with .gz)
   -d, --delim <DELIM>     Delimiter for CSV file reading and writing (default is tab, use " " for space, etc.) [default: \t]
   -o, --output <OUTPUT>   Concatenated CSV file to write (will be gzipped if filename ends with .gz)
   -h, --help              Print help
   -V, --version           Print version
 ```

 ```
 ❯ csv_filter_rows -h
-Filter rows from a CSV file based on a specified expression.
+Filter rows from a CSV file based on column-specific expressions

-Usage: csv_filter_rows -i infile.csv -e 'column1 == value' -e 'column2 > 5' ... -d " " -o filtered.csv
+Usage: csv_filter_rows -i infile.csv[.gz] -e 'sex == male' -e 'age > 5' ... -d "," -o filtered.csv[.gz]

 Options:
-  -i, --input <INPUT>               Input CSV file to process (can be gzipped if filename ends with .gz)
+  -i, --input <INPUT>               Input CSV file (can be gzipped if filename ends with .gz)
   -e, --expression <EXPRESSION>...
-Expression(s) to filter rows ["==", "!=", ">=", "<=", ">", "<"]
+Expression(s) to filter rows, in the format "COLUMN-NAME OPERATOR VALUE".
+Possible operators are: "==", "!=", ">=", "<=", ">", "<".
+Rows evaluating to true will be included in the output.
+Multiple expressions will be combined with AND logic by default (use --any for OR logic)
-      --any                         Any expression must be true for a row to be included instead of all expressions needing to be true (the default)
+      --any                         Rows will be included in the output if any expression is true (default is to include rows only if all expressions are true)
   -d, --delim <DELIM>               Delimiter for CSV file reading and writing (default is tab, use " " for space, etc.) [default: \t]
-  -o, --output <OUTPUT>             Output CSV file to write with rows that pass the filter(s) (will be gzipped if filename ends with .gz)
+  -o, --output <OUTPUT>             Filtered CSV file to write (will be gzipped if filename ends with .gz)
   -h, --help                        Print help
   -V, --version                     Print version
 ```